 - Learning investigation techniques from an experienced Investigator.

-- Part 1 will cover Clusters 1, 2 & 3 Working in the Investigative Industry, Investigative Planning as well as Conduct Surveillance and Factual investigation over 3 days.
+- Part 1 of face to face training will cover Clusters 1, 2 & 3 Working in the Investigative Industry, Investigative Planning as well as Conduct Surveillance and Factual Investigation delivered over 3 days.

-- Part 2 will cover Clusters 4 & 5 Information Gathering and Documenting Evidence and locate subjects over 2days.
+- Part 2 of face to face training will cover Clusters 4 & 5 Information Gathering and Documenting Evidence and locate subjects delivered over 2days.

-You will have 4 weeks between each part to complete your course notes, learning activities and assessments.
+You will have 4 weeks between each part to work on your course notes, learning activities and assessments.
 AIS Training provides students with training support 5 days per week and also offer non-compulsory workshops for students who wish to attend.

-What you will get in your package: Undercover key ring Surveillance Camera, Learner Guide and assessment book.
+What you will get in your package: Undercover key ring Surveillance Camera to help you to do your practical tasks, Learner Guide and Assessment Book.